-- >> A community liaison contact on the ground who has good interpersonal and communication skills is key to maintaining relationships with the community, agencies and local interests.
-A dedicated central point of contact can also direct specific enquiries, opportunities and concerns to others who may be best suited to addressing them in a timely and comprehensive manner. - >> Engineers and technicians may be required for the design, infrastructure and maintenance of Blueway infrastructure such as water access/ egress points and trailheads.
-Muddy riverbanks and difficult car parking should not be part of the Blueway experience. - Existing Trail Development Groups.
+- A community liaison contact on the ground who has good interpersonal and communication skills is key to maintaining relationships with the community, agencies and local interests\.
+A dedicated central point of contact can also direct specific enquiries, opportunities and concerns to others who may be best suited to addressing them in a timely and comprehensive manner. - > Engineers and Environmental specialists.

+Engineers may be required for the design and maintenance of infrastructure such as water access/egress points and trailheads.
+Muddy riverbanks ad difficult car parking should not be part of the Blueway experience.
+Specialist advice may be required regarding environmental education and biosecurity.

+Existing Trail Development Groups.
 Blueways should incorporate existing nearby land trails (walking, cycling).
-To do this contact should be made with the development or management groups for these trails to encourage their involvement and to ensure that these trails meet the Sport Ireland National TrailsRegister requirements and/or are included on WalkNI as appropriate.
+To do this, contact should be made with the development or management groups for these trails to encourage their involvement and to ensure that these trails meet the Sport Ireland National Trails Register requirements and/or are included on WalkNI / OutmoreNI as appropriate.

-- Expertise regarding knowledge and information of funding sources and procedures is important for the ongoing maintenance and new developments as well as the initial construction. - >> Local Councillors perform a role in determining the policy of the Council as well as representing the needs of the electorate of the county. - Local authority engagement with Smarter Travel policy in ROI or the Greenway strategy in Northern Ireland may be important where land trails adjacent to the Blueway, such as towpaths have the potential to form part of a local Smarter Travel initiative.
+- Expertise regarding knowledge and information of funding sources and procedures is important for the ongoing maintenance and new developments as well as the initial construction. - Local Councillors perform a role in determining the policy of the Council as well as representing the needs of the electorate of the county. - Local authority engagement with Smarter Travel policy in ROI or the Greenway strategy in Northern Ireland may be important where land trails adjacent to the Blueway, such as towpaths have the potential to form part of a local Smarter Travel initiative.

-For example community organisations, community champions, local outdoor sports clubs, local business representatives.
+\For example community organisations, community champions, local outdoor sports clubs, local business representatives.

-The Longh Derg Blueway
+The Lough Derg Blueway